 Cafédirect plc: Producers Direct is legally independent from Cafédirect plc.
 Cafédirect plc and Producers Direct have been linked through a Donation Agreement, dating from 28th September 2009, which outlines the terms under which Cafédirect plc makes an annual donation to Producers Direct to support producer programmes, and to strengthen Producers Direct's operational capacity.
-This donation agreement was extended for an additional 3-years from January 2020.
+This donation agreement was extended for an additional 3-years from January 2020, and further extended through until end 2023.
+In 2022, the value of related party transactions between Cafédirect and Producers Direct was £100,000 - the 2022 annual donation from Cafédirect to Producers Direct.

 Wefarm Ltd (Closed August 2022): Wefarm originated as a project of Producers Direct and operated as a Producers Direct project from 2010-2015.
 In January 2015, Wefarm was incorporated as a Private Company Limited by Shares.
 Until October 2020, Producers Direct was represented on the Wefarm Board and held the right to a Wefarm Board seat.
-In October 2020 Producers Direct sold 610,825 of its 800,000 shares in Wefarm at a price of £1.908 per share, enabling Producers Direct to realise £1,165,465 unrestricted funding from its investment in Wefarm.
+In October 2020.
+Producers Direct sold 610,825 of its 800,000 shares in Wefarm at a price of £1.908 per share, enabling Producers Direct to realise £1,165,465 unrestricted funding from its investment in Wefarm.
 As part of this 2020 investment round, Producers Direct relinquished its rights to a Wefarm Board seat.
-At the end of 2021, Producers Direct's shareholding in Wefarm is less than 1%.
-Wefarm Ltd went into administration in August 2022.
+By the end of 2021, Producers Direct's shareholding in Wefarm was less than 1%.
+In August 2022, Wefarm Ltd went into administration.
+As part of the administration process, Producers Direct purchased a number of Wefarm assets from Wefarm Administrators, Kroll Advisory Ltd. Assets acquired included the SMS- and online technology platform, associated database, and Wefarm brand.
+The value of this asset purchase, paid to Kroll Advisory Ltd in November 2022, was £7,000 plus VAT.